Skip to main content

 Overview

 Please review the following guidelines and support resources if you are looking for effective, collaborative digital spaces beyond official course instruction.
-Prior to requesting a Pepperdine Canvas site, Pepperdine faculty and staff members must review the following definitions, use cases, management practices, and user support guidelines.
+Prior to requesting a Pepperdine Canvas site, Pepperdine faculty and staff members must review the following guidelines, definitions, use cases, management practices, and user support guidelines.
 Students are not eligible to request a Canvas site.
 Please note that submitting a request for a Pepperdine Canvas site does not guarantee approval.
 Each request will be reviewed to ensure it aligns with the University’s guidelines for LMS usage.

 If needed, please see additional information concerning legacy project sites in Courses/Sakai.